llamicron/notes/notes/CSE2312/CSE_2312_L18_floating_point_numbers.md

 | Apr 8, 2021  | CSE 2312 | Dr. Losh | UT Arlington | Luke Sweeney |
 | ------------ | -------- | -------- | ------------ | ------------ |

+Note: look in `llamicron/cse2312` for an example in `C` about how numbers are incoded.

 # Floating Point Numbers

 Floating point numbers are different from ints.
 In `C` we have the `float` type